aslakhei/eduwallet/README.md

   - hardhat: In-memory development network with one preset test account, used to deploy smart contracts and as system administrator
   - localhost: Connection to a local Ethereum node (<http://127.0.0.1:8545>)

+## 📦Installation and Setup Instructions

+✅**Prerequisites:**

+- [Node.js](https://nodejs.org) installed on your system

+🛠**Installation steps:**

+1. Clone the repository.
+2. Install dependencies in all component directories (`npm install` in the root, `sdk`, `cli` and `browser-extension` directories).
+3. Compile the smart contracts by running `npx hardhat compile` in the root folder.
+4. Build each component (`npm run build` in `sdk`, `cli` and `browser-extension` directories)

+🛠**Browser extension installation:**

+1. After building the extension, follow [this official guide](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world?hl=en#load-unpacked) to **Load an unpacked extension** in Chrome.

+🚀**Run the system:**

+1. Run `npx hardhat node` in the root folder to run a local Ethereum blockchain.
+2. Run `npm run cli` in the root folder to run the CLI and deploy the initial contracts.
+3. Use the CLI to register universities and students.
+4. Manage students' academic wallets via the extension interface.